Maxwell–Bloch equations

 The Maxwell–Bloch equations, also called the optical Bloch equations describe the dynamics of a two-state quantum system interacting with the electromagnetic mode of an optical resonator.
+Their first formulation was due to Tito Arecchi and Rodolfo Bonifacio.
 They are analogous to (but not at all equivalent to) the Bloch equations which describe the motion of the nuclear magnetic moment in an electromagnetic field.
 The equations can be derived either semiclassically or with the field fully quantized when certain approximations are made.

 Semi-classical formulation

 The derivation of the semi-classical optical Bloch equations is nearly identical to solving the two-state quantum system (see the discussion there).
 However, usually one casts these equations into a density matrix form.
 The system we are dealing with can be described by the wave function: